 A healthy business will typically break even (on a last-click basis) on the paid marketing channels they can influence and make up the margin through organic / word of mouth channels.

-Your advertising is likely to be more effective than you can measure because of the ‘halo effect’ of having your brand everywhere, and because last-click attribution tends to overvalue retargeting and undervalue awareness generation campaigns at the top of the funnel.
+Your advertising is likely to be more effective than you can measure due to the ‘halo effect’ that’s hard to attribute.
+Last-click attribution – the default attribution model for Google Analytics – tends to overvalue retargeting and undervalue awareness generation campaigns at the top of the funnel.

-To choose the right channel, you need to have a few baselines on what is considered good and bad performance.
-It's hard to find this information online -- every business either hides their data or isn't very detailed.
+To choose the right channel, it’s helpful to have a few baselines on what is considered good and bad performance.
+It’s hard to find this information online – every business either hides their data or isn’t very detailed.